Best A/B Testing Tools (Google Optimize Alternatives)

 In addition to these there are several web services, also known as A/B testing tools amongst the general audience, which can help you do the required things without much setup.
 I have covered these in the next section.

-Optimizely is a leading experimentation platform that offers A/B testing, multivariate testing, and personalization for websites and mobile apps.
-It helps businesses optimize the customer experience and increase conversion rates.
+Optimizely is widely considered the industry leader in experimentation.
+It offers A/B testing, multivariate testing, and personalization for websites and mobile apps — helping businesses optimize the customer experience and increase conversion rates.

 3. Unbounce